Edges were sharp, mulch depth was consistent, and the cleanup made the front of the house look noticeably better the same day.

 Leaf-first cleanup that stays narrower than seasonal maintenance.

 This page owns leaf and debris removal when the property is buried in seasonal buildup.
-It should not reclaim the broader maintenance, edging, or mulch-first intent that belongs elsewhere.
+It should help homeowners tell the difference between a lighter cleanup, a standard fall reset, and a heavier leaf-volume property without reclaiming the broader maintenance umbrella.

 Support proof for cleanup and finish standards around seasonal bed reset work.